Beginners Guide for ACX NarratorsJuly 24, 2019

 Cons: No guarantee of making decent money.
 Or any money at all.
 I’m not kidding, there are Royalty Share books that have sold zero copies even after months of being on sale.
 You also have no say or control in the pricing of the books.
 Audible could drop the price and you just have to take 20% of whatever that is.

-Pros: Same as those for Royalty Share.
+Pros: Same as those for Royalty Share but you have a slight bonus up front.

 Cons: There’s still no guarantee that you’ll make any royalty money at all.
 However, because you got the “plus” up front, your risk is less, because you’re still getting paid something for your work, though it might not be as much as PFH.